reframejs/reframe/docs/concepts.template.md

 <br/>

-### Universal Framework
+## Universal Framework

 > TL;DR
-> - Reframe supports all types of apps
+> - Universal framework: A framework that supports all type of apps
+> - Reframe is the only universal framework
 > - Start write your prototype and decide later the type of your app
-> - No matter what you need, Reframe's got your back
+> - Whatever you need, Reframe's got your back

-Reframe is universal, that is, you can create any type of web app:
+Reframe is a what we call a *universal framework*, that is, you can create any type of web app.
+You can create a frontend without backend, a backend without frontend, or a frontend + backend.
+And you can use any view library such as React, Vue.js, etc.

-Even more importantly than being able is be able to easly switch from one type of app to another.
+And, maybe even more importantly, changing from one app type to another is easy.
+With Reframe, changing the type of your application is simply  amtter of changing plugins or changing page configurations.

 It is often not clear at first what type of app is right for you.
-Most of is simply a matter of changing plugins or changing page configurations.
-Because

-This may seem like just a convenience but this is actually crucial.
-If you are using a framework that doesn't support a certain type of app you end, then you have a problem.
+So instead of having to decide the type of your application before starting to write your prototype, you simply start with your best guess and as your prototype matures you change the type of your application.
+For example, you can start writing a React frontend without a backend and if you afterwards realize that you do need a backend then you can easily add one.

+> Start write your prototype and decide later the type of your app

+That Reframe allows you to easily switch between any type of app may be more crucial than you realize.
-For example CRA
+For example, CRA
 ([github.com/facebook/create-react-app](https://github.com/facebook/create-react-app))
 doesn't support SSR
-(Server-side Rendering: render your pages to HTML).
+(Server-side Rendering, that is the rendering of your pages to HTML).
-If you start your app with CRA and realize afterwards you need SSR for SEO reasons, then you'll have to entirely remove CRA altogether.
+And if you start writing your app with CRA and realize afterwards that you need SSR for SEO reasons, then you'll have to entirely remove CRA.
 In contrast, adding SSR with Reframe is simply a matter of setting `renderHtmlAtBuildTime: false`.

 > No matter what type of app you end up needing, Reframe's got your back

-Let's for example imagine your are building an app with CRA .
-With CRA you create a React front-end.
-If you then realize that you need a server to render your pages to HTML for SEO reasons then you wil have to entirely remove CRA.
-You will actually not be able to use any.
-If you for example use  and you realize afterwards
-And you realize that you need then you'll need to entirely remove CRA.
-In contrast Reframe is simply a matter of

-This means that you can start writing your prototype and decide only at a later point what type of app is right for you.

-> Start write your prototype and decide later the type of your app
+We are not aware.
+Reframe's high flexibility comes from a simple design.
+Even though .
+We care a lot about.
+We want
+As you eject Reframe
+inheriting a simple design
+There are no other framework that give you that amount of flexibility.

-> Reframe is the only framework that supports every type of web app.
+> Reframe is the only universal framework.

 !INLINE ./top-link.md #concepts --hide-source-path

 <br/>
 <br/>

-### Non-Interactive First Approach
+## Non-Interactive First Approach

 > TL;DR
 > - Choose to implement non-interactive views over interactive views to significantly increase dev speed